Schedule for 2018:

-$3200 for professionals $1900 for students (includes tuition, guidebook, hotel, and field transportation)
+$3200 for professionals $1500 for students Contact for group and hardship rates (includes tuition, guidebook, hotel, and field transportation)

 Who Should Attend:

 This course is designed for petroleum geologists, geophysicists, and engineers who have a basic understanding of depositional systems and stratigraphic principles but desire a stronger working knowledge of sequence stratigraphy, based on a hands-on field experience.